nebari-dev/nebari/docs/source/user_guide/environments.md

 # Managing Conda Environments

 QHub has several ways to manage environments for users.
-The traditional approach available in older QHub deployments is still available by editing the `qhub-config.yaml` `environments:` key within the configuration file.
-An example would be
+The traditional approach, available in older QHub deployments, is still available by editing the `qhub-config.yaml` `environments:` key within the configuration file.
+Here's an example:

 ```yaml
 environments: